-MLAB 2217L - Urinalysis and Body Fluids Lab
+MLAB 2217 Urinalysis and Body Fluids Lab

 This lab provides practical application of general laboratory principles in urinalysis and on body fluids other than blood.
-Six hours lab per week in a 5-week Summer session.
-Successful completion of this course with "C" or higher is required for graduation.

-Prerequisite(s): MLAB 1105, HLCA 1170, and HLCA 1171 with a grade of "C" or better
+Successful completion of this course with a "C" or better is required for graduation.
+Prerequisite(s): MLAB 1105; BIOY 1170 and BIOY 1171 with a "C" or better; MLAB 2217 concurrently Restriction(s): Medical Laboratory Technology majors only.

-Co-Requisite(s): MLAB 2217

-MLAB 2218 - Hematology
+MLAB 2218 Clinical Hematology

 This course is designed to provide the student with an understanding of the theory and principles in normal blood cell production and blood cell disorders.
 The student will learn about hematologic disorders and classify these based on clinical laboratory findings.
-Three hours of lecture per week.
 Successful completion of this course with "C" or better is required for graduation.
+Fall semester only.